RoyZry98/INFL-Pytorch/README.md

 ## Contributing 🤝
 - Issues and PRs are welcome! 📨
 - Please follow conventional commit messages and create minimal reproducible examples in bug reports. 🧩

+## License 📄
+This project is licensed under the MIT License.
+See the LICENSE file for details.